PASS 3: Temporal Dynamics

 -

-Engineer B assigns structural design work to Engineer Intern C -
+Engineer B delegates all structural design to Intern C without adequate supervision capacity -

 RDF JSON-LD